vvanpo/etiketfs/README.md

 * *File*: A combination of content (a sequence of bytes) and metadata.

-* *Filesystem*: A collection of files, and the resources needed to persist them.
+* *Filesystem*: A collection of files, metadata, and the resources needed to persist them.

-  The filesystem presents an interface for browsing and filtering files by metadata, and by content for file formats that lend itself to querying.
+  The filesystem presents an interface for browsing and filtering files by metadata, and by content for file formats that lend themselves to querying.

 * *Filter*: A predicate applied to the set of files in the filesystem to select a subset.
+Many filters can be composed in a single selection.

 * *Format*: A description of a file's content as belonging to group of consistently-structured files.